 - The prom will begin at 7:00 pm and will last until 11:00 pm.
 Students and their dates must sign-in when they arrive at the prom and they must sign-out when they leave. - Students that leave the prom before it is over may not return. - Students may invite a date.
 The date may or may not be from Calico Rock Schools.
 The date must be at least in the 9th grade or above to attend and must be approved by the principal or his designee.
 The dates will be by invitation only. - All students and their dates will be required to follow all rules and policies of the Calico Rock Schools as well as complying with any reasonable demand or request of any teacher, administrator, or other authorized school personnel. - Decorating and cleaning up will be the responsibility of the junior class. - Student(s) and/or their date(s) will be held liable for any damages to any public or private property that results from their behavior. - Dress Dress is to be semi-formal or formal. - Boys Appropriate attire will include: Tux or dress jacket with dress shirt, tie, and dress pants.
 Boys may wear black jeans, dress jacket with dress shirt and tie.
 Dress shoes shall be worn with the exception that dress cowboy boots may be worn.
 Hats must be appropriate with formal or semiformal attire. - Girls Appropriate attire will include: Formal or dress-up dress or dress-up dress slacks & dress-up blouse.
-Dresses, blouses, and slacks should meet the following guidelines: (1) slits or dress length should be no higher than 3 inches above the bend in the knee; (1A) slacks will be required to be of normal slacks length (slacks must be of a solid material-no slits, cutouts, etc. are permitted); (2) no see through material, lace, or cutouts will be allowed in the body of the dress or blouse; (3) mesh, cutouts, or lace is allowed if they are below the minimum dress length required in item (1) or above the moderate level allowed for the front or the back of the dress or blouse in items (5) & (6); (4) belly buttons, stomachs, and midriffs should be covered; (5) dresses and blouses should not be cut below a moderate level in the front; and (6) openings in backless dresses or blouses should be no lower than the waistline. - Students or their dates that fail to follow the dress code may be asked to leave or may be required to put on additional clothing.
+Dresses, blouses, and slacks should meet the following guidelines: (1) slits or dress length should be no higher than 3 inches above the bend in the knee; (1A) slacks will be required to be of normal slacks length (slacks must be of a solid material-no slits, cutouts, etc. are permitted); (2) no see through material, lace, or cutouts will be allowed in the body of the dress or blouse; (3) mesh, cutouts, or lace is allowed if they are below the minimum dress length required in item (1) or above the moderate level allowed for the front or the back of the dress or blouse in items (5) & (6); (4) belly buttons, stomachs, and midriffs should be no lower than the waistline. - Students or their dates that fail to follow the dress code may be asked to leave or may be required to put on additional clothing.